 Apple has unveiled four new iPhones for 2022.
 The iPhone 14 and iPhone 14 Plus are the affordable models; the iPhone 14 Pro and Pro Max are the flagships.
-But should you go Pro?
-Or stick with a standard model?
+But should you stick with the standard model or go Pro?

-Below, we'll take you through the pros and cons of the various models, to help you get your head around the iPhone 14 vs iPhone 14 Pro debate.
+Below, we'll take you through the pros and cons, to help you get your head around the iPhone 14 vs iPhone 14 Pro debate.
 From features to prices to cameras to screens... there's plenty to think about here.

 Read on and well help you decide whether it's worth opening your wallet wider for the iPhone 14 Pro...

 - Considering last year's model? iPhone 14 vs iPhone 13

 The 6.1-inch iPhone 14 (128GB) is your cheapest option.
 It starts at $799 / £849 / AU$1399.

 The larger, 6.7-inch iPhone 14 Plus (128GB) will set you back $899 / £949 / AU$1579.